 - Perfect for rehabilitative use for pets recovering from spinal surgery or suffering from disc disease.

 - Lightweight, comfortable, and adjustable, with convenient touch-fastener closures.

-- Designed to support above and below the joint which is crucial.
+- Provides support above and below the joint which is crucial.

 - Training Sock best used on pet for two to five-minute walks and removed in between.